jonkelleyatrackspace/ops_api/README.md

 Some features may require additional configuration.

-This API can support YAML configuration files from some usual locations or with the --config startup parameter, if you want to get fancy.
-The aggregated configurations are merged into a running configuration.
-NOTE: Syntax is key: v.
-Only python objects allowed as values.
-Native YAML lists and hash syntax are unsupported!
+This API can support YAML configuration files from some usual locations or with the --config option if you really need it.
+NOTE: All the configurations are merged into the running configuration if loaded.
+NOTE: Syntax supports key: v with full python eval support.
+NOTE:  YAML Style list and hashes are not supported.

-The a default config file sample is located in `opsapi.yaml` and will be used if you start `opsapi` from the git repository.
+The default config has some interesting options in `opsapi.yaml`, you should take a look and configure.

-The default load locations for configuration files are:
+The default load locations on startup are:

 * `/etc/opsapi.{yaml,yml}`
 * `./opsapi.{yaml,yml}`